-The Hoya Pandurata is quite similar to the Hoya Lobii, although you can easily identify it with its beautiful smooth textured and long yellow leaves.
+The Hoya Pandurata of the Apocynaceae family is quite similar to the Hoya Lobii, although you can easily identify it with its beautiful smooth textured and long yellow leaves.

-This vine grows between eight to twelve inches (20 – 30 centimeter) and during spring and summer, it produces yellow porcelain flowers, with some being slightly orange.
+This Hoya genus vine grows between eight to twelve inches (20 – 30 centimeter) and during spring and summer, it produces yellow porcelain flowers, with some being slightly orange.

 The flowers have pinkish-red centers and give out a citrus-like fragrance.
 Let us go into detail for you to know more about this gorgeous vine.

 - Hoya Pandurata Care